Angular-Dynamic-Hooks/Documentation/documentation/troubleshooting.md

 ### **Some of my elements/attributes are not rendering!**

 This might be due to sanitization.
-This library uses Angular's native `DomSanitizer` to remove potentially malicious code like `<script>`-tags from the content.
+This library uses Angular's native <a href="https://angular.dev/api/platform-browser/DomSanitizer" target="_blank">DOMSanitizer</a> to remove potentially malicious code like `<script>`-tags from the content.
 To ensure maximum security, the sanitizer is fairly aggressive and will also remove seemingly harmless elements, like `<input>` or attributes like `id`.

 You can turn off sanitization at any time through the [ParseOptions]({{ "documentation/configuration#parseoptions" | relative_url }}).
 Note that you will then have to ensure that the content is safe to render yourself!

 ### **Error: `ngx-dynamic-hooks` is not a known element**

-It might be that you have not imported the `DynamicHooksComponent` into the `imports` field of either your component (if using standalone components) or module.
+It might be that you have not imported the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> into the `imports` field of either your component (if using standalone components) or module.

 ### **Error: Data type for following input was not recognized and could not be parsed**